Skip to main

 Request For Proposals

-• The university released the Request For Proposals (RFP) on Dec.
-4, which launched Phase I of the RFP.
+• We released the Request For Proposals (RFP) on Dec.
+4, which launched Phase 1 of the RFP.

-• Phase I is designed to notify and invite potential partners who may be interested in providing enterprise services across our institution.
+• Phase 1 is designed to notify and invite potential partners who may be interested in providing enterprise services across our institution.

-• At this stage, the RFP describes the service areas and scope of a potential partnership broadly — not in deep detail.
+• The RFP describes the service areas and scope of a potential partnership broadly — not in deep detail.
 The goal is to determine who may have the interest, capacity and qualified experience to support the services we are evaluating.

-• An evaluation committee will assess responses and create a shortlist of qualified potential partners to advance to Phase II.
+• Our evaluation committee assessed all the responses and made a shortlist of qualified potential partners to advance to Phase 2.

-• During this phase, UK will hold working sessions and negotiations with potential partners to evaluate their capabilities and alignment with our needs.
+• We will hold working sessions and negotiations with potential partners to evaluate their capabilities and alignment with our needs.

-• UK will also assess how well each partner aligns with our mission, values and long-term vision.
+• We will also assess how well each partner aligns with our mission, values and long-term vision.

 Importance of Alignment, Seeking a True Partnership

-• We are seeking a long-term, strategic partnership — not simply a vendor — which is why this process is so thorough.
+We are seeking a long‑term partner — not just a service provider.
+That is why this process is detailed and thoughtful.

 FAQs